david-vanderson/dvui/README.md

 - as the gui for the whole application, drawing over the entire OS window
 - as floating windows on top of an existing application with minimal changes:
   - use widgets only inside `dvui.floatingWindow()` calls
-  - `dvui.addEvent...` functions return false if event won't be handled by dvui (main application should handle it)
+  - `dvui.Window.addEvent...` functions return false if event won't be handled by dvui (main application should handle it)
-  - change `dvui.cursorRequested()` to `dvui.cursorRequestedFloating()` which returns null if the mouse cursor should be set by the main application
+  - change `dvui.Window.cursorRequested()` to `dvui.Window.cursorRequestedFloating()` which returns null if the mouse cursor should be set by the main application

 Floating windows and popups are handled by deferring their rendering so that they render properly on top of windows below them.
-Rendering of all floating windows and popups happens during `window.end()`.
+Rendering of all floating windows and popups happens during `dvui.Window.end()`.

 ### FPS throttling
-If your app is running at a fixed framerate, use `window.begin()` and `window.end()` which handle bookkeeping and rendering.
+If your app is running at a fixed framerate, use `dvui.Window.begin()` and `dvui.Window.end()` which handle bookkeeping and rendering.

+If you want dvui to handle the mainloop for you, use `dvui.App`.

-If you want to only render frames when needed, add `window.beginWait()` at the start and `window.waitTime()` at the end.
+If you want to only render frames when needed, add `dvui.Window.beginWait()` at the start and `dvui.Window.waitTime()` at the end.
 These cooperate to sleep the right amount and render frames when:
 - an event comes in
 - an animation is ongoing
 - a timer has expired
-- user code calls `dvui.refresh(null, ...)` (if your code knows you need a frame after the current one)
+- gui code calls `dvui.refresh(null, ...)` (if your code knows you need a frame after the current one)
 - a background thread calls `dvui.refresh(window, ...)` which in turn calls `backend.refresh()`

-`window.waitTime()` also accepts a max fps parameter which will ensure the framerate stays below the given value.
+`dvui.Window.waitTime()` also accepts a max fps parameter which will ensure the framerate stays below the given value.

-`window.beginWait()` and `window.waitTime()` maintain an internal estimate of how much time is spent outside of the rendering code.
+`dvui.Window.beginWait()` and `dvui.Window.waitTime()` maintain an internal estimate of how much time is spent outside of the rendering code.
 This is used in the calculation for how long to sleep for the next frame.

 The estimate is visible in the demo window Animations > Clock > "Estimate of frame overhead".
 The estimate is only updated on frames caused by a timer expiring (like the clock example), and it starts at 1ms.